John I. Gallin, M.D.

 Genetic immunodeficiencies such as CGD also provide unique opportunities to study the roles of specific elements of the immune system in human health.
 For example, our clinical study employing non-invasive radiologic imaging of the cardiovascular system of CGD patients demonstrated a contribution of reactive oxygen species to the pathogenesis of atherosclerosis.
 Further studies are underway to evaluate the role of the NADPH oxidase in this important disease.

 Dr. Gallin received his medical training at Cornell University Medical College in New York City followed by residency in internal medicine at Bellevue Hospital.
 In 1971, he first came to NIH as a clinical associate in Sheldon Wolff’s Laboratory of Clinical Investigation.
 In 1974 he served as senior chief resident in medicine at Bellevue Hospital before returning to NIH in 1976 as a senior investigator.
 Dr. Gallin has served as director of the NIAID intramural research program (1985–1994) and as chief of the Laboratory of Host Defenses (1991–2003).
-Since 1994, Dr. Gallin has also been director of the NIH Clinical Center.
+Dr. Gallin served as the director of the NIH Clinical Center from 1994 to 2017.
 Among his honors are membership in the National Academy of Medicine and a master of the American College of Physicians.

 Zarember KA, Marshall-Batty KR, Cruz AR, Chu J, Fenster ME, Shoffner AR, Rogge LS, Whitney AR, Czapiga M, Song HH, Shaw PA, Nagashima K, Malech HL, DeLeo FR, Holland SM, Gallin JI, Greenberg DE.
 Innate immunity against Granulibacter bethesdensis, an emerging gram-negative bacterial pathogen.
 Infect Immun.
 2012;80(3):975-81.